AdaCore/spark2014/docs/lrm/source/packages.rst

    * the [right-hand side] expression of an assignment statement; or

-   * the expression of an initialization expression of an object declaration; or
+   * the expression of an initialization expression of an object declaration which does not occur inside a declare expression; or

    * the ``object_name`` of an ``object_renaming_declaration``; or